digitalist-se/varnish-alpine/README.md

 | `SECRET_FILE` | /etc/varnish/secret |
 | `VCL_CONFIG` | /etc/varnish/default.vcl |

 `VARNISH_VERSION` is only valid when building the image.
+And is, and this is how alpine works, the same version as the current supported by alpine, when version breaks, it's because a new version has been published.

 ## Example for Kubernetes deployment